j0ma/prepx/README.md

     - Eval folder
     - Data folder
     - Log folder
-- Each eval run represents a model applied to some data:
+- Each eval run represents a model applied to some data
     - Notably, this includes ones with no associated training runs
     - Covers e.g. applying a pre-trained model on a given dataset
-    - Checkpoint folder
-    - Eval folder
-    - Data folder
-    - Log folder

 ## Installation
 ```bash